PWCAPTION/Caption-Partners-Coding-Project/README.md

 # Takehome Challenge

 Below you will find two options for applications that we would like to see you build.
-For these exercises we aim to see how you build applications.
-This aims not only to measure capability but how you choose to solve the challenge.
+For these exercises we aim to see how you build software, measure capability and understand how you choose to solve the challenge.
 We hope to get to know you a bit better by looking at your solution.

 Ideally you will spend no more than 5 hours on this, but if you feel you'd like to do more you are welcome to do so, we will however appreciate knowing if you choose to go over time.